slivermeteor/ShareTools/youdaoDict/readme.md

 ## Introduction
-This project includes two scripts, bash shell for Linux and PowerShell for Windows.They can translate your input to the another language, both English and Chinese.
+This project has a python script.It can translate your input to the another language, both English and Chinese.
-At the same time, it will record every valid words you have queried in which named 'record' file.This file is stored in the path where you store the script.
+At the same time, it will record every valid words you have queried in which named 'histroy' file.This file is stored in the path where you store the script.

+## Set Script Alias

-## Eaxmple in Linux
+### Alias in Linux
 > First, I suggest you to adding a instruction to call the scripte.
 You can add the following  code to your **.bashrc**.After that, don't forget to reload the .bashrc by ```source .bahsrc```  .
 >```shell
 >if [ -f (script's path) ]; then